MontpellierRessourcesImagerie/microglia-analyzer/docs/segmentation.rst

 - **Random flips**: The images are randomly flipped horizontally and/or vertically.
 - **Random gamma adjustment**: A random gamma correction is applied to every patch.
 It allows to spread or dilate the histogram.
 - **Random noise addition**: Random Gaussian noise is added to the images.
 - **Filament ruptures**: On many images, the filaments pass on another Z plane before coming back.
-To simulate that, some filamentous areas are randomly discarded (blured).
+To simulate that, some filamentous areas are randomly discarded (blurred).

 These augmentations are applied on-the-fly at loading to ensure that each epoch sees a different set of augmented images, which helps in improving the robustness and generalization of the model.